unlimitedbacon/Theta-Printer/README.md

 Whats a polar printer?
 ----------------------
 A polar printer works kind of like an old fashioned record player.
 Your objects are printed onto a platter which spins.
+The advantage is that you can have many print heads.
 Each extruder is on the end of an arm which swings in and out.
 The spinning platter is called the ϴ ("theta") axis and the swinging arm is called the R axis.
 Together these replace the normal X and Y coordinates you're used to.

 Features
 --------
 + 4 extruders for multiple colors and materials
 + 320 mm build platter
-+ 80425 mm^2 print area (meets or exceeds the area of current repraps)
++ 80425 mm^2 print area (bigger than most repraps)
 + 0.084 degrees/step angular resolution (ϴ Axis)
 + 0.20 mm/step linear resolution (R Axis)
 + Now comes in two versions!
 The lasercut edition and the reprap edition (printed parts & threaded rods)